 In 2016, we initiated a pivotal Phase 2b/3 trial for leronlimab as a combination therapy with existing HAART drug regimens for highly treatment-experienced HIV patients.
 The trial was completed in February 2018 and achieved its primary endpoint with a p-value of 0.0032.
 Most of the patients who completed this trial transitioned to an FDA-cleared rollover study, as requested by the treating physicians, to enable them to have continued access to leronlimab.
-This pivotal trial was the basis for the Company's BLA submission to the FDA which was subsequently withdrawn by the Company as further discussed below.
-We also conducted a rollover study for HIV, as combination therapy, designed for patients who had successfully completed the Phase 2b/3 combination therapy trial and for whom the treating physicians requested a continuation of leronlimab therapy to maintain suppressed viral load.
-Some of the patients reached four years of treatment in this extension arm.
-As part of the partial clinical hold imposed in March 2022, these patients were transitioned to current standard of care.
+This pivotal trial was the basis for the Company's Biologic License Application ("BLA") submission to the FDA, which was subsequently withdrawn by the Company in October 2022 as further discussed below.
+We also conducted a rollover study for HIV, as combination therapy, designed for patients who had successfully completed the Phase 20 ombination therapy trial and for whom the treating physicians requested a continuation of leronlimab therapy to maintain suppressed viral load.
+Some of the patients reached four years of treatment in this extension arm prior to its termination.

-Partial clinical hold on HIV program
+Clinical hold on HIV program